To-Kar/studyconnect/docs/Assignment-9_CI_Pipeline.md

 **Viewing results:**
 1. Go to [GitHub Actions](https://github.com/To-Kar/studyconnect/actions/workflows/npm-audit.yml)
 2. Select the latest workflow run or if you just want to see any vulnerabilities select the latest workflow run which is indicated with an red (x)
-3. Click on the annotations, if there are any to see the vulnerabilities
+3. Click on the audit-button to see the output of the console commands.
+A red (X) indicates that there was an error or that there are vulnerabilities present.
+Click on it to view the details
-4. To fix the vulnerabilities run 'npm audit fix' in the projects folder locally
+4. To fix the vulnerabilities run `npm audit fix` in the projects folder locally